Margaret Herrick

-Margaret Florence Herrick (September 27, 1902 – June 21, 1976), also known professionally as Margaret Gledhill, was an American librarian and the executive director of the Academy of Motion Picture Arts and Sciences.
+Margaret Florence Herrick (later Gledhill; September 27, 1902 – June 21, 1976) was an American librarian and the executive director of the Academy of Motion Picture Arts and Sciences.
 In 1971, the academy's library was named the Margaret Herrick Library in her honor.

 Early life

-She was born Margaret Buck in Spokane, Washington, to Nathan K. Buck, an attorney, and Adda M. Buck (née Morie).
+She was born Margaret Buck in Spokane, Washington, to Nathan K. Buck, an attorney, and Adda M. Buck.

 In 1929, Herrick graduated from the University of Washington with a degree in library science.

 Career

 In 1929, Herrick became head librarian at the Yakima Public Library in Yakima, Washington.
 She moved to Hollywood, California, with her husband and became the academy's first librarian.
 She served in that capacity until 1943, during the war, when she became the interim executive director of the academy, replacing her husband.
 In 1945, she was offered the executive director position permanently and held that position until her retirement in January 1971.

 In the mid-1960s, Herrick went on international tours to promote the tenth anniversary of the Oscar for Best Foreign Language Film.
 Between 1963 and 1968, she visited many international film institutions.

 The Academy's extensive library in Beverly Hills, California, of material on films is named in her honor.